Butternut Squash at the Cafė

 Butternut Squash waiting to be harvested at our Café Farm after growing throughout the warm months.

 At the Los Olivos Wine Merchant Cafė, we love incorporating butternut squash into our fall and winter recipes.
 It is such a comforting food with abundant versatility.
-You can find it throughout our menu, from pizzas to salads, and even a seasonal dessert!
+You can find it throughout our menu, from pizzas to salads to a seasonal dessert!

 We are big fans of butternut squash.
-In fact, our Cafė Farm grows around 4 tons every summer!
-If you didn’t already know, most of the Café’s produce is organically grown on our very own farm in Los Olivos, CA, just minutes from downtown.
+Our Cafė Farm grows around 4 tons every summer!
+If you didn’t already know, most of the Café’s produce is organically grown on our farm in Los Olivos, CA, just minutes from downtown.

 The Sunny Side of Butternut Squash